Lately I’ve been feeling unmoored. Untethered. Buffeted about by my life, my emotions, social media, and politics.

 And after that week, I went back to social media and everything else – although I didn’t really want to.
 But very quickly I began to feel lost and unmoored again.

 So I decided to give myself 40 days – like my own personal Lent – to retreat.
-40 days without Facebook (except my private group for The Goldilocks Movement), without Instagram, and only checking e-mail twice a day.
+40 days without Facebook, without Instagram, and only checking e-mail twice a day.
 40 days without TV or scrolling through USWeekly Online.
 I unsubscribed from all but one of my mailing lists.
 No podcasts.
 (Books, radio, and magazines are allowed this time because I realized they didn’t have the negative effect on me that the others do.)

 Just 40 days to be in my own head.
 To find out who I am and what I stand for and what I want when I’m not looking at everyone else for the answers.